-Infectious diseases (ID) physicians are increasingly responsible for treating the infectious complications of IDU, both during acute illness and as part of long-term care (eg, hepatitis C or HIV).
+Infectious diseases (ID) physicians are increasingly responsible for treating the infectious complications of injection drug use, both during acute illness and as part of long-term care (e.g., hepatitis C, HIV).
 However, limited data exist regarding ID physician perceptions and practices when caring for PWID.
-In a previous Emerging Infections Network (EIN) survey, administered in 2017, fewer than half of respondents felt comfortable assessing patient injection practices and offering counseling on infection prevention [14].
-The current study sought to better understand the current harm reduction practices
+In a previous EIN survey administered in 2017, less than half of respondents felt comfortable assessing patient injection practices and offering counseling on infection prevention.
+This study sought to better understand the current harm reduction practices promoted by ID physicians in order to better inform future efforts to improve longitudinal care for PWID.